-1. Introduction
+1 Introduction

 Increases in mean per capita income are often used as a first approximation for a society's economic development.
 However, it is a metric that is widely recognized to be insufficient for a general description of increasing social well-being.
 Public debate is increasingly concerned with whether growth experiences are 'delivering' in terms of increasing social well-being.
-Some recent work has focused on the extent to which GDP growth fails as an adequate measure of the social value of economic activity (see e.g. Stiglitz, Sen, & Fitoussi, 2010).
+Some recent work has focused on the extent to which gross domestic product (GDP) growth fails as an adequate measure of the social value of economic activity (see for example Stiglitz et al. 2010).
 Such concerns encompass whether there has been adequate recognition of the ways in which growth has been distributed.

-Over the last two decades the increased availability of high-quality data has allowed researchers to track the existence and persistence of widespread inequalities both among people within countries and between countries.
-To date however, the issues of global and regional inequality and global and regional income growth have by and large been dealt with separately.
+Over the last two decades the increased availability of high quality data has allowed researchers to track the existence and persistence of widespread inequalities both among people within countries and between countries.
+To date, however, the issues of global and regional inequality and global and regional income growth have by and large been dealt with separately.
 We describe our effort to create resources that can help address these questions together: that is, to give plausible estimates of the extent to which income and consumption are enjoyed differentially across and within countries and regions over a reasonably long time-span.
-Specifically, we introduce the Global Consumption and Income Project (GCIP), which has as its foundation the creation of two separate datasets (The Global Consumption Dataset (GCD) and The Global Income Dataset (GID)) containing a portrait of consumption and income of persons over time, within and across countries, around the world and aims to analyze these data in future work.
-The benchmark version of the dataset presents estimates of monthly real consumption and income (in \$2005 PPP) of every decile of the population (a 'consumption/income profile') for the vast majority of countries in the world (more than 130) for every year for more than half a century (1960-2012).
+Specifically, we introduce the Global Consumption and Income Project (GCIP), which has as its foundation the creation of two separate datasets-the Global Consumption Dataset (GCD) and the Global Income Dataset (GID)-containing a portrait of consumption and income of persons over time, within and across countries, and around the world, and aims at analysing these data in future work.
+The benchmark version of the dataset presents estimates of monthly real consumption and income (in US\$2005 PPP) of every decile of the population (a 'consumption/income profile') for the vast majority of countries in the world (more than 130) for every year for more than half a century (1960-2012).
 The methodology of construction of the dataset allows for comparable data to be presented for an arbitrary number of quantiles.

-Using the GCIP one can estimate a Lorenz Curve, mean and consumption/income profile for any given year and country or aggregate of countries.
-This enables us to create a synthetic population from which any poverty measure (headcount ratio, poverty gap ratio, FGT measure etc.), inequality measure (Gini coefficient, ratio of mean to median, palma ratio, Theil index etc.) or measure of inclusiveness of growth and development (anon) can be calculated.
+Using the GCIP one can estimate a Lorenz curve, mean and consumption/income profile for any given year and country or aggregate of countries.
+This enables us to create a synthetic population from which any poverty measure (headcount ratio, poverty gap ratio, Foster-Greer-Thorbecke measure etc.), inequality measure (Gini coefficient, ratio of mean to median, Palma ratio, Theil index etc.), or measure of inclusiveness of growth and development (anon) can be calculated.